-Appendix S6 presents the results of Monte Carlo simulations that mimic this dataset, and shows that all three methods select more covariates and smaller sample sizes as we increase the predictive power of some covariates.
-This finding suggests that the covariates collected in the survey were not predicting the outcome very well and, therefore, in the next wave the researcher should spend more of the available budget to collect data on more individuals, with no (or only a minimal) household survey.
+Online Appendix S4 presents the results of Monte Carlo simulations that mimic this dataset, and shows that all three methods select more covariates and smaller sample sizes as we increase the predictive power of some covariates.
+This finding suggests that the covariates collected in the survey were not predicting the outcome very well, and, therefore, in the next wave the researcher should spend more of the available budget to collect data on more individuals, with no (or only a minimal) household survey.
 Alternatively, the researcher may want to redesign the household survey to include questions whose answers are likely better predictors of the outcome.

-V.B Provision of School Grants in Senegal
+5.2.
+Provision of school grants in Senegal

-In this subsection, we consider the study by Carneiro, Koussihouèdé, Lahire, Meghir, and Mommaerts (2015) who evaluate, using an RCT, the impact of school grants on student learning in Senegal.
+In this subsection, we consider the study by Carneiro et al. (2015), who evaluate, using an RCT, the impact of school grants on student learning in Senegal.
 The authors collect original data not only on the treatment status of schools (treatment and control) and on student learning, but also on a variety of household, principal, and teacher characteristics that could potentially affect learning.

 The dataset contains two waves, a baseline and a follow-up, which we use for the study of two different hypothetical scenarios.20 In the first scenario, the researcher has access to a pre-experimental dataset consisting of all outcomes and covariates collected in the baseline survey of this experiment, but not the follow-up data.
 The researcher applies the covariate selection procedure to this pre-experimental dataset to find the optimal sample size and set of covariates for the randomized control trial to be carried out after the first wave.
-In the second scenario, in addition to the pre-experimental sample from the first wave the researcher now also has access to the post-experimental outcomes collected in the follow-up (second wave).
+In the second scenario, in addition to the pre-experimental sample from the follow-up (second wave).
 In this second scenario, we treat the follow-up outcomes as the outcomes of interest and include baseline outcomes in the pool of covariates that predict follow-up outcomes.

 As in the previous subsection, we calibrate the cost function based on the full dataset from the experiment, but for solving the survey design problem we focus on a subset of individuals and variables from the original questionnaire.
 For simplicity, we exclude all household variables from the analysis, because they were only collected for 4 out of the 12 students tested in each school, and we remove covariates whose sample variance is equal to zero.
-Again, for simplicity, of the four outcomes (math test, French test, oral test, and receptive vocabulary) in the original experiment, we only consider the first one (math test) as our outcome variable.
+Again, for simplicity, of the four outcomes (maths test, French test, oral test, and receptive vocabulary) in the original experiment, we only consider the first one (maths test) as our outcome variable.
 We drop individuals for whom at least one answer in the survey or the outcome variable is missing.
-This sample selection procedure leads to sample sizes of N=2,280 for the baseline math test outcome.
-For the second scenario discussed above where we use also the follow-up outcome, the sample size is smaller (N=762) because of non-response in the follow-up outcome and because we restrict the sample to the control group of the follow-up.
-In the first scenario in which we predict the baseline outcome, dropping household variables reduces the original number of covariates in the survey from
+This sample selection procedure leads to sample size of N = 2,280 for the baseline maths test outcome.
+For the second scenario discussed above, where we use also the follow-up outcome, the sample size is smaller (N = 762) because of non-response in the follow-up outcome and because we restrict the sample to the control group of the follow-up.
+In the first scenario in which we predict the baseline outcome, dropping household variables reduces the original number of covariates in the survey from 255 to M = 142.
+The remaining covariates are school- and teacher-level variables.
+In the second scenario in which we predict follow-up outcomes, we add the three baseline outcomes to the covariate pool, but at the same time remove two covariates because they have sample variance zero when restricted to the control group.
+Therefore, there are M = 143 covariates in the second scenario.